Christine Hogarth: Career

 Hogarth was chief of staff to John Tory when he headed the Progressive Conservative Party of Ontario.
 She was twice elected to the party executive and served as its first female executive director and held two elected positions on the party executive.
 Hogarth was policy adviser to Chris Hodgson when he was Minister of Northern Development and Mines, Minister of Natural Resources and Chair of Management Board of Cabinet.
 Hogarth also worked for two Ontario Premiers.
 She worked as the Director of Events for the Toronto Board of Trade and as a government relations manager with the Canadian Automobile Association.
 Within government, she was the Queen's Park staffer in Patrick Brown's office, an executive assistant to the Ward 4 Councillor John Campbell in Etobicoke, and from 2011 to 2014 chief of staff for the mayor of Greater Sudbury, Marianne Matichuk.

 In 2017 she declared her candidacy for the Etobicoke—Lakeshore seat in the Legislative Assembly of Ontario, against the incumbent, Peter Milczyn.
 She received the endorsement of Patrick Brown, then-leader the Ontario Progressive Conservative Party.

 On June 29, 2018, Hogarth was appointed as Parliamentary Assistant to the Minister of Municipal Affairs and Housing, with a responsibility for the Housing portfolio.

 She was re-elected in the 2022 Ontario general election.
+She lost her seat in the 2025 Ontario general election.